Is Norwegian hard to learn?

 As you can see from this example, the definite article is put at the end of the word.
 In a way you say “book-the” — you make a new word out of it.

 As explained above, the third category is neuter, which is a fixed category.
 The words that are neuter cannot be turned into masculine or feminine, nor can masculine or feminine words be turned into neuter.
 Neuter words can be recognized on the article: et hus (a house) – huset (the house).
-However, as mentioned above, you cannot easily know when to use en, ei or et – it usually needs to be learned by heart.
+However, as mentioned above, you cannot easily know which article you should use – it needs to be learned by heart.

 Then some more good news, at least if you don’t like reading grammar books.
 Norwegian doesn’t have a case system for its nouns; there is no accusative or dative or other cases, like you would have in German or Russian.